I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntdddisk/ns-ntdddisk-_disk_cache_information.md

 ## Members

 `DisablePrefetchTransferLength`

 Disables prefetching.
 Prefetching might be disabled whenever the number of blocks requested exceeds the value in <b>DisablePrefetchTransferLength</b>.
 When zero, prefetching is disabled no matter what the size of the block request.

+`DUMMYUNIONNAME`

 `ParametersSavable`

 Indicates, when set to 1, that the device is capable of saving any parameters in nonvolatile storage.

 `PrefetchScalar`

 When <b>TRUE</b>, Indicates that <b>ScalarPrefetch.Maximum</b> should be used together with the transfer length to calculate the amount of data that can be prefetched.
 When <b>FALSE</b>, <b>BlockPrefetch.Maximum</b> will be the maximum number of disk blocks that can be prefetched.

 `ReadCacheEnabled`

 Indicates, when set to 1, that the read cache is enabled.

 `ReadRetentionPriority`

 Determines the likelihood of various types of data remaining in the cache.
 By means of this value, for instance, data cached from a READ or WRITE operation might be given a different priority than data cached under other circumstances, such as prefetch operations.
 Thus a value of <b>EqualPriority</b> indicates that no data is held in the cache on a preferential basis.
 When <b>ReadRetentionPriority</b> is set to <b>EqualPriority</b>, all types of data have equal access to cache memory.
 On the other hand, a value of <b>KeepPrefetchedData</b> indicates that a preference is to be given to prefetched data while a value of <b>KeepReadData</b> indicates that a preference is to be given to data cached from a READ operation.
 For more information about the values that can be assigned to this member see the <a href="..\ntdddisk\ne-ntdddisk-disk_cache_retention_priority.md">DISK_CACHE_RETENTION_PRIORITY</a> enumeration.

 `WriteCacheEnabled`

 Indicates, when set to 1, that the write cache is enabled.

 `WriteRetentionPriority`

 See discussion under <b>ReadRetentionPriority</b>.

 ## Requirements